kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/sound-metadata.png)

-Click "OK" to finish exporting your stimulus.
+Click `OK` to finish exporting your stimulus.

 ### How to synthesize sounds